OUR COMMITMENT TO YOU

 7. Assistance

-There are 2 options for booking assistance:You can book assistance by either using the online booking form on our Passenger Assist webpage, or by calling our dedicated Passenger Assist line on 0800 316 1323.
+There are 3 options for booking assistance:You can book assistance by either using the online booking form on our Passenger Assist webpage, or by calling our dedicated Passenger Assist line on 0800 316 1323, available 24/7 except Christmas Day and Boxing Day.
+Alternatively you can contact us using WhatsApp on 07816123149 and our team will take details of your assistance request so our Passenger Assist team can confirm them.

-For the most effective service, we recommend booking and reserving assistance (by the online booking form or phone) 2 hours before you travel.
+For the most effective service, we recommend booking and reserving assistance 2 hours before you travel.

 Customers who are deaf or hard of hearing can use the Text Relay service by adding the prefix 18001 in front of the Passenger Assist line number.
 A relay assistant will translate your call to text with the Next Generation Text service.
 To find out more about this service, visit ngts.org.uk